 Another highly respected Swiss brand, Breitling has appeared in films for years (including an early Bond film).

-The brand’s noticeable appearances include the Oscar-nominated Blood Diamond from 2006, as well as 2016 blockbuster Batman v Superman: Dawn of Justice.
 In the former, lead actor Leonardo DiCaprio wears a blue dial Breitling Avenger Chronograph,

 In the latter film, Batman’s butler, Alfred (played by Jeremy Irons) can be seen wearing a limited edition Breitling Bentley 6.75 Midnight Carbon